GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 * Performance issues with DEA Explorer and STAC API.
 See below.
 :::

-## Upcoming change: Shift in grid origin point
+## Upcoming change: Shift in origin point of DEA Summary Product Grid

 To accommodate an expanded area of coverage of Australia's external territories, the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/) will soon be shifted.
 The south-west origin point of the grid will be shifted from `-5472000.0, -2688000.0` to `-6912000.0, -4416000.0` (EPSG:3577).